 Programs for Teens

 The library provides a variety of programs for teenagers to foster a love of reading, hone research skills, and to provide safe entertainment, including an anime club, pizza and movie nights, an extensive summer reading program, and more.
-In April, during National Poetry Month, the Young Adult Department runs an annual poetry contest for Beverly teenagers.
+In April, during National Poetry Month, the Teen Department runs an annual poetry contest for Beverly teenagers.

 Renew and Request Materials Online

 It is possible to renew and request materials using your library card number and a password.
 Passwords are available only at the Circulation desk.
 If you lost yours or never had one, just stop in the library any time we are open to get one.
-Passwords and library cards can also be issued to students during class visits and when the YA librarian makes special trips to local schools.
+Passwords and library cards can also be issued to students during class visits and when the Teen librarian makes special trips to local schools.

 The library subscribes to many online databases which provide access to contemporary and historical magazines, journals and newspapers.
 Most of these databases along with the library’s catalog, can be accessed remotely through the library’s website.
 Remote access to some databases requires a library card number for use as a password.